 A record of how each Trustee voted on each matter; and

-In the case of an executive session, the minutes will include a record of the final determination of any action that was taken.
+In the case of an executive session, the minutes will include a record of the session.

 Minutes of open sessions will be available to the public upon request from the Secretary within two weeks of the date of the meeting; minutes of executive sessions will be available within one week of the meeting.